 Callers can get advice on a variety of issues including debt, benefits, housing and employment as well as referrals through to local offices, if further advice is needed, and access to a wide range of Greater Manchester specialist support services.

 The Helpline will also use some exciting digital access points to ensure support is available 24/7.
-People can chat online to an advisor by visiting the Citizens Advice website.
+People can chat online to an advisor by visiting the Citizens Advice website (opens new page).

 Andy Burnham, Mayor of Greater Manchester, said: “The restrictions we’re facing as a result of Covid-19 has meant changing the way we work and that’s no different to our voluntary, charity and social enterprise sector whose services are needed now more than ever.
 Our £100,000 funding award to Greater Manchester Citizens Advice for their new telephone helpline service will assist those seeking advice on benefits, debt as well as evictions and I urge people to get in touch with them if they need help.”